 A scaled agile framework provides the flexibility to innovate by reducing the roadblocks in the path towards execution.
 The quality of the software depends on customer satisfaction.

-With SAFe you can expect to:
+With SAFe, you can expect to:

 - Reduce the number of bugs

-- A decrease in warranty expenditure
+- Decrease warranty expenditure

 - Increase client and user satisfaction